Revisiting the island mass effect

 Progress and main results

 SAPPHIRE started on April 1st, 2018 and ended in June 2019.
-Our work revealed a strong influence of islands on phytoplankton in the Pacific.
-We confirmed that islands significantly increases phytoplankton biomass, but also found strong impacts on phytoplankton species and biodiversity.
-On average, areas fertilized by islands represent about 2% of the tropical Pacific, and island-driven chlorophyll increases are around 10%.
-We also identified a new type of island effect, where the phytoplankton response is “delayed” in time.
+Our work revealed a strong impact of islands on phytoplankton in the tropical Pacific.
+We confirmed that islands significantly increases phytoplankton biomass, but also found a strong influence on phytoplankton species and biodiversity.
+On average, areas fertilized by islands represent about 3% of the tropical Pacific, and islands increase chlorophyll by about 9%.
+We also identified a new type of island mass effect, where the phytoplankton response is “delayed” in time.
 Since phytoplankton get carried away from islands by oceanic currents while they grow, this leads to a bloom without any apparent connection with the islands that triggered it.
-Finally, an analysis of chlorophyll in the southwest tropical Pacific (Ibrahima Afoula Coly’s master 2 internship) revealed a strong influence of islands during the rainy season.
+Finally, an analysis of chlorophyll in the southwest tropical Pacific (master 2 internship) revealed a strong influence of islands during the rainy season.

 Analysis of chlorophyll variability for the 2002-2018 time period